Hierarchical Memorization in Large Language Models: Evidence from Citation Generation: Introduction

 This study therefore focuses on citation recommendation using LLMs and empirically examines how factual correctness varies with citation prominence.
 We hypothesize that citation count serves as a proxy for training data redundancy (i.e., the frequency with which a given bibliographic record appears in the pretraining corpus).
-To establish initial evidence for the citation--memorization relationship, we analyze 100 bibliographic records across 20 computer science domains with rigorous manual verification.
-Our findings suggest that hallucinations arise not randomly but systematically from imbalanced knowledge distributions within the representation space.
-In this view, hallucination and memorization are not opposite errors but two sides of the same probabilistic process, determined by the density of knowledge in the pretraining corpus.
+The experiment is conducted in a \textit{closed system}, where LLMs must rely solely on pretraining knowledge without access to external retrieval tools or databases.
+While retrieval-augmented approaches can mitigate hallucination by grounding outputs in external sources, understanding how LLMs behave when operating purely from internal knowledge remains critical; both for characterizing the boundaries of memorization and for scenarios where external retrieval is impractical or unavailable.